Brexit Showdown Looms As MPs Prepare To Return To Parliament

 British Prime Minister Boris Johnson is pleading with lawmakers to support him amid a brewing rebellion in Parliament – even from members of his own party — to try to block the U.K. from leaving the bloc without securing a deal.

-A meeting on Monday between Johnson and key government ministers triggered speculation that he might call for early elections.
-But in his remarks, he denied that he planned to seek a vote: "I don't want an election, you don't want an election – let's get on with the people's agenda."
+A meeting on Monday between Johnson and key government ministers triggered speculation that he was preparing for early elections.
+But in his remarks, he denied that he wanted to seek a vote: "I don't want an election, you don't want an election – let's get on with the people's agenda."

 Parliament is set to return to session Tuesday, after Johnson controversially moved to suspend the body for a crucial upcoming several weeks.
-That move, which dramatically limits the amount of time Parliament will be in session prior to the Oct.
+That move, which limits the amount of time Parliament will be in session prior to the Oct.
 31 withdrawal deadline, was slammed by many of Johnson's critics as undemocratic.

 On Monday, the shouts of protesters could be heard in the background as Johnson encouraged lawmakers to vote against a bill aimed at stopping him from crashing out of the EU without a deal.
 A no-deal Brexit is predicted to damage the economies of both the U.K. and the EU.